Whether you are a student or owner of any business, you need to learn account basics. This quick guide will help you understand accounting basics.

 Let’s for it…

 Accounting is the language of business that gives an overview of business finance.
 It is a comprehensive system to collect, analyze and communicate business financial data.
-It is also defined as, Accounting is the art of recording, classifying, and summarizing financial data .
+In other word, Accounting is the art of recording, classifying, and summarizing financial data .

 The following are the main objectives of accounting.